foundation-model-stack/fms-hf-tuning/README.md

 # FMS HF Tuning

-This repo aims to create basic tuning scripts with support for specific models, assumes the use of Hugging Face `SFTTrainer` and PyTorch FSDP only.
+This repo provides a basic tuning scripts with support for specific models.
+The repo relies on Hugging Face `SFTTrainer` and PyTorch FSDP.
 Our approach to tuning is:
-1. Models are loaded from Hugging Face `transformers` or the `foundation-model-stack` -- models are either optimized to use `Flash Attention v2` directly or through `SDPA`
+1. Models are loaded from Hugging Face `transformers` or the [foundation-model-stack](https://github.com/foundation-model-stack/foundation-model-stack) -- models are either optimized to use `Flash Attention v2` directly or through `SDPA`
 2. Hugging Face `SFTTrainer` for the training loop
 3. `FSDP` as the backend for training